mrbigdata/datapipeline/README.md

 Modify pig script to make input and output paths configurable, currently hardcoded.
 Improve input data cleansing/validation.
 Automate scheduling/deployment.It is very useful if input data is stored on s3 in date relative path, e.g. yyyy/mm/dd/HH/...
 Make sure there is QA environment to verify end to end automation.
+The best way to ensure data reliability is to have large controlled data sets used by automated regression/QA environment.
-Add alerts/healthchecks
+Add alerts/healthchecks.
+Production alerts make sure intermediate data aggregation steps are correct, for example it makes sense to compare file sizes, non empty intermediate steps etc.